Japan Pottery Tour: Hands-On Workshops & Artisan Encounters tour image

 ptl.DAY_THUMBNAIL

-Your immersive pottery journey concludes today.
-After breakfast, a bus transfer will take you to Fukuoka Airport for your onward departure, leaving you with cherished memories and perhaps a unique ceramic piece or two from your exploration of Japan's artistic heartland.
+Your pottery journey in Japan concludes with a transfer to your hotel in Fukuoka, leaving you with cherished memories and perhaps a unique ceramic piece or two from your exploration of Japan's artistic heartland.
 This marks the end of your main tour, unless you would like to book an extension tour with us through other wonderful destinations in Japan!

 Tour Details